 In which case, you may want to move your workspace closer to the socket or use a longer lead.
 And make sure you only use the one extension lead per socket.
 Instead of a block adaptor, we recommend using a multi-way extension instead.
 This is because block adaptors don’t have a fuse which can increase the risk of overloading and fire.

-Test Your Smoke Alarms Every Month
+Take Safe Measures And Test Your Smoke Alarms Every Month

 This may sound tedious, but testing your smoke alarms is one of the most important preventative measures you can take.
 You can do so by holding the test button until the alarm sounds.
 You should also change the battery once a year (unless it’s a ten-year alarm).

 On top of this, even if you are working from home, carrying out a Fire Risk Assessment would help you determine the measures to reduce or eliminate the risk of fire and identify persons at risk.

 Be Mindful During Lunchtime

 Since many of us are cooking lunch at home, for the time being, it’s important not to get distracted by work calls or emails that could result in hobs or ovens being left on, unattended.